Nabil-Y/nabil-y.com/content/blog/about.md

 ## What I do

-I'm a **fullstack web developer** who wants to build amazing web apps.
+I'm a fullstack web developer who wants to build amazing web apps.

-At first, I've studied **applied physics** 3 years to become an engineer but then changed my mind to find a new path.
+At first, I've studied applied physics 3 years to become an engineer but then changed my mind to find a new path.

-In 2021, I discovered **web dev** and a **passion** was born.
+In 2021, I discovered web dev and a passion was born.
 Soon after, I started the [**OpenClassrooms React Web App Developer**](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react) class and got the degree.

-Always looking to learn new things about **software engineering**.
+Always looking to learn new things about software engineering.

 ## Where to find me